-Flow over Lock 1 at Blanchetown will increase over the coming week to a range of 60,000 ML/day to 65,000 ML/day, with further rises dependent on attenuation of the higher flows on the floodplain.
+Flow over Lock 1 at Blanchetown will continue to increase over the coming week to a range of 67,000 ML/day to 75,000 ML/day, subject to attenuation on the floodplain.

-A flow of 90,000 ML/day does not represent a significant threat to towns and levee banks; however, some shack sites, roads, campsites and causeways located on floodplains may be inundated.
-This flow is well within the normal historical flow range (i.e. many similar events of flows within this range have been experienced in previous years) for the River Murray in South Australia.
+According to Bureau of Meteorology definitions a River Murray flow of 80,000 ML/day to 90,000 ML/day is considered to be a "minor flood" for the South Australian River Murray floodplain, but does not represent a significant threat to towns and levee banks; however, some shack sites, roads, campsites and causeways located on floodplains may be inundated.
+The current flow is well within the normal historical flow range (i.e. many similar events of flows within this range have been experienced in previous years) for the River Murray in South Australia.
 No populated areas will be at risk of flooding from the predicted flow but the extent of inundation of low-lying areas of the floodplain, creeks and flood runners will increase.